yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	nano start.sh
 	```

-2. In the start.sh file, add the command for running the signing server with the configuration options
+2. In the start.sh file, add the command for running the signing server with any [command line flags](../references/command-line-flags.md) that you want to use:

 	```shell
 	#!/bin/bash